 Read More: Roth vs. Traditional IRA for Young Investors

 All IRAs have a maximum annual contribution.
-The maximum as of the time of publication is $5,000 if you're under age 50.
-If you're age 50 or over, the maximum is $6,000.
+The maximum as of the time of publication is $6,000 if you're under age 50.
+If you're age 50 or over, the maximum is $7,000.
 Each member of a married couple can have an IRA and contribute up to the maximum.
 If one spouse isn't working, each member can still have an IRA as long as the working spouse's annual income is at least equal to the amount of both contributions.

 You must have an earned income to contribute to an IRA, whether it's a Roth IRA or a traditional IRA.
 Earned income is any income from working, including wages and self-employment income.
 Social Security and pensions don't count as earned income.
 Your annual income also has to be at least as much as your contribution.
-If you've inherited a lump sum of $5,000, for example, but your earned income for the year is $3,800, the maximum you can contribute to an IRA for that year is $3,800.
+If you've inherited a lump sum of $6,000, for example, but your earned income for the year is $3,800, the maximum you can contribute to an IRA for that year is $3,800.

 If you have a large sum of money to contribute to a Roth IRA, one alternative is to make contributions over a period of several years.
 There's no age limit on Roth IRAs.
 As long as your income exceeds your contribution, you can contribute annually.

 If you're married filing separately and lived with your spouse, you can make a reduced contribution if your AGI is less than $10,000 and no contribution if your income is $10,000 or more.
-If you're single, head of household or married filing separately and living apart from your spouse, you can make a full contribution if your income is less than $107,000, a reduced contribution if your income is between $107,000 and $122,000 and no contribution if your income is $122,000 or more.
+If you're single, head of household or married filing separately and living apart from your spouse, you can make a full contribution if your income is less than $125,000, a reduced contribution if your income is between $125,000 and $140,000 and no contribution if your income is $140,000 or more.

 Read More: How Much Will a Roth IRA Lower my Taxes